secureblue/hardened-chromium/README.md

 Official support is only provided via [secureblue](https://github.com/secureblue/secureblue/).
 Unsupported installation is also possible [via COPR](https://copr.fedorainfracloud.org/coprs/secureblue/hardened-chromium/).

+## Post-install

+The following flags are available that provide additional hardening but may cause breakage:

+- `chrome://flags/#enable-network-service-sandbox`
+- `chrome://flags/#show-punycode-domains`
+- `chrome://flags/#disable-cross-origin-referrers`

 ## Contributing

 Follow the [contributing documentation](CONTRIBUTING.md), and make sure to respect the [CoC](CODE_OF_CONDUCT.md).